AjinND/website-builder/README.md

 # Website Builder

-A drag-and-drop website builder that helps you design and generate code for web applications across multiple frameworks.
+A powerful drag-and-drop website builder that helps you design and generate code for web applications across multiple frameworks.

 ## Overview

-Website Builder is a powerful visual development tool that allows you to design websites through an intuitive drag-and-drop interface.
+Website Builder is a modern visual development tool that allows you to design websites through an intuitive drag-and-drop interface.
 Once your design is complete, you can generate all the necessary code files for your project in your chosen framework.

 ![Website Builder Screenshot](./public/screenshot/website-builder.png)

 ## Features

 - **Visual Drag-and-Drop Interface**: Design your website without writing code
-- **Multi-Page Support**: Create and manage multiple pages for your website
+- **Multi-Page Support**: Create, rename, duplicate, and manage multiple pages for your website
+- **Responsive Design**: Preview and optimize your design for different device sizes (Desktop, Laptop, Tablet, Mobile)
+- **Nested Components**: Add components inside containers for complex layouts
+- **Dark/Light Theme**: Switch between dark and light themes for the editor interface
-- **Component Library**: Pre-built components including headers, navbars, jumbotrons, text blocks, buttons, and images
+- **Extensive Component Library**: Pre-built components including:
+  - Layout elements (Header, Navbar, Jumbotron, Footer, Divider, Container)
+  - Content elements (Text, Heading, Card, List)
+  - Interactive elements (Button, Form, Input)
+  - Media elements (Image, Video, Icon)
 - **Framework Selection**: Generate code for different frameworks (React fully supported, Angular and Vue coming soon)
 - **Code Generation**: Download a complete, ready-to-run project with all necessary files
-- **Property Customization**: Fine-tune the appearance and behavior of each component
+- **Detailed Property Customization**: Fine-tune the appearance and behavior of each component
 - **Page Navigation**: Link components to navigate between pages
+- **Movable Toolbox**: Drag the toolbox anywhere on the screen or dock it to either side

 ## Supported Frameworks